Introduction to R and RStudio

 Why is each element a character string?

-, where each column is one list
+sapply()Any data.frame is also a list, where each column is one list-element.

 sapply(df, mean)